 Some burst pipes produce immediately obvious damage that you can quickly pinpoint, but others are more subtle, especially if they are inside walls, ceilings, or floors.
 If you suspect that you have experienced a burst pipe, one of the most obvious signs will be a sudden drop in water pressure.
 Another obvious sign is unusual noises from the pipes, particularly when you turn the water on or increase water usage.
 If you notice puddles of water or other moisture issues such as damp spots on walls, ceilings, or floors, this could indicate that your pipes have burst.
 One other critical issue that may not be obvious right away is a drastic increase in your water bill, typically two times what you normally pay in a month.

-In the case of age or a sudden change in water pressure, you can do very little to prevent a burst pipe.
+The cost of replacing burst pipes can be expensive, so it is important to prevent it whenever possible.
+Yet, in the case of age or a sudden change in water pressure, you can do very little to prevent a burst pipe.
 However, you can take steps to minimize your chances of this happening.
 Insulate pipes that are at risk of freezing, such as those located beside outside walls.
 During winter, keep your thermostat set to at least 50 degrees.
 If you plan to be away longer than a couple of days, winterize your pipes by turning off the water and draining them.
 Make sure any pipes in the yard are buried deep enough to be protected from freezing temperatures, and have any old pipes inspected to look for signs of corrosion.

 New plumbing systems cost from $2,000 to $20,000, depending on the location and type of pipe.
 Sometimes, repairing a section of pipe stresses the pipes around it, causing more leaks.
 This is especially true when pipes are worn or made of outdated materials.
 In this case, all the pipes may need replacement.
 You will have to determine if the price of the repair will last long enough to justify the cost.
 If not, you should replace your pipes.